ME-Massine/Bank-System-Project/README.md

 ### Instalation

-1. Clone the repository: git clone https://github.com/username/repo.git
+1. Clone the repository: git clone https://github.com/ME-Massine/Bank-System-Project
 2. Navigate to the project directory: cd repo/bank-management-system
 3. Compile the program: gcc main.c -o bank
-4. Run the program: ./bank
+4. Run the program.

 ### Usage
 Once you have the program running, you can use the following commands: